sergeyvilov/ML4RG-2023-project/README.md

 Additional research questions may include:

+* Are low complexity or high complexity motifs easier to reconstruct?
 * Are stronger motifs (as measured by *Stepwise_R-1*) reconstructed better?
 * Would interspecies sequence alignment (i.e. Whole Genome Alignment) improve predictions?
 * ...